-The big takeaway is that homeowners insurance policies do cover unforeseen events, but the homeowner is responsible for the home and general maintenance, and wear and tear upkeep.
+The big takeaway is that homeowners insurance policies do cover unforeseen events.
+Still, the homeowner is responsible for the home’s general maintenance and wear and tear upkeep.
 Sometimes a little bit of money spent throughout the year could save you thousands of dollars and a disastrous event.
-If you are ever unsure what your next step should be, your agent will always help guide you and answer any questions you have.
+If you are ever unsure what your next step should be, your agent will always help guide you and answer any questions.

 Many policyholders may have received notice of insurance rates increasing nationwide.
 We understand many people are confused and frustrated with the new changes in the insurance industry.
 To help bring some perspective and provide context around the numbers, we urge you to read our blog 4 Reasons Why We See Homeowners Insurance Rates Increasing.
 You can also read more about how lawsuits are affecting insurance rates.